José Antonio Caro (footballer, born 1994)

-José Antonio Caro Díaz (born 3 May 1994), sometimes known as Churripi, is a Spanish professional footballer who plays as a goalkeeper for Burgos CF.
+José Antonio Caro Díaz (born 3 May 1994), sometimes known as Churripi, is a Spanish professional footballer who plays as a goalkeeper for Segunda División club Las Palmas.

 Club career

 Sevilla

 Born in La Palma del Condado, Province of Huelva, Andalusia, Caro played youth football with Sevilla FC.
 He made his senior debut with the C team on 23 September 2012, in a 1–0 Tercera División away win against CA Antoniano.

 Caro first appeared for the reserves on 14 September 2014, playing the entire 1–0 home victory over CD El Palo in the Segunda División B. On 11 November he signed a new contract with the club, running until 2016.

 On 26 April 2016, Caro further extended his link, signing until 2017.
 On 26 June, during the play-offs final against Lleida Esportiu, he converted the decisive penalty in the shootout as his side achieved promotion to Segunda División.

 Caro made his professional debut on 2 September 2016, in a 1–1 home draw with UCAM Murcia CF. A regular starter during the season, he lost his position to Juan Soriano the following campaign as the latter ended in relegation.